Sidx369/Audio-Sentiment-Analysis/README.md

 # Audio-Sentiment-Analysis
-Program to classify sentiment from audio files.
+Program to detect sentiment from audio files.